Lectionary Bible Studies and Sermons

 v10.
 On the issue of divisions in the church, Paul could command their obedience, but instead he encourages a response prompted by the grace of God in Christ.
 His "appeal" is that they:

 ii] "be perfectly united in mind and thought".
-He is calling here for a unity of opinion in the gospel.
-They have divided theological opinions which are focused on different teachers (most likely without their approval).
+Paul is calling here for a unity of opinion in the gospel.
+The Corinthians have divided theological opinions which are focused on different teachers, possibly without their approval.

 v12.
 The information from Chloe's household is that church members have divided into factions which have grown to love theological disputation.
 Famous teachers of the faith have been used to authenticate their "wisdom", and this has resulted in growing division.